The Pentacon 135mm f/2.8 is a telephoto lens manufactured by VEB Pentacon in the GDR. Meyer-Optik Orestor 2.8/135 in the past.

 Focus ring lens ribbed, rotates smoothly and almost 360 degrees for precise focusing.
 If the lens has not been serviced for a long time, the factory grease thickens and the rings become tanned in the cold.
 The front lens does not rotate when focusing.

-Due to the shallow depth of field, focusing on cameras with a small viewfinder size can have focus errors.
-Better to use LiveView or adapter rings with focus confirmation chip.
-The front edge of the lens barrel extends at the maximum focusing distance - about 1,3 cm.
-The minimum focusing distance lens - 1,5 meters, marking starts at 1,7.
+Due to the shallow depth of field, focusing on cameras with a small viewfinder can cause problems.
+It is better to use LiveView mode or adapter rings with a focus confirmation chip.
+The protrusion of the leading edge of the lens barrel at the maximum focusing distance is about 1,3 cm.
+Minimum focusing distance lens - 1,5 meters, marking starts at 1,7.
 In fact, there is an overrun of the ring towards the minimum distance.
-Infinity with my adapters did not work out - the scale of the focusing distance is so precisely adjusted.
-Just a little bit was missing.
+I never managed to achieve infinity with my adapters - the focusing distance scale is so precisely adjusted.
+It literally wasn't enough.
 See examples below.
-The pipe is located a little further than the tower, while it did not reach the pipe, but hit the tower.
-Shooting with a tripod.

-The Pentacon Auto 2.8 / 135 MC has a 6-blade iris diaphragm that can be used to hips not even circles are drawn from light sources at any f / value, but hexagons.
+This Pentacon 135mm f/2.8 has a 6 blade iris diaphragm that hips not even circles are drawn from light sources at any f / value, but hexagons.

-Pentacon Auto 2.8 / 135's relative aperture is adjustable from 1:2,8 at open aperture to 1:22 at fully closed aperture.
-The aperture presetting mechanism is not suitable for use on modern cameras.
+The relative aperture of this Pentacon 135mm f/2.8 is adjustable from 1:2,8 wide open to 1:22 wide open.
+The aperture preset mechanism is not suitable for use on modern cameras.
 Modern digital cameras estimate the exposure level in the frame at an open aperture lens (in fact, old films too).
 The final calculation of the exposure should take place at the moment of closing the electronically controlled diaphragm, just before opening shutter...
 For correct use lens on modern cameras, you need to use the exposure lock function, or adjust the exposure later, in post-processing.

-In modern digital cameras, the aperture is preset by software, the diaphragm is closed electronically immediately before opening shutter...
-The Pentacon Auto 2.8 / 135 is designed for use with a mechanical diaphragm push mechanism.
-Fortunately, there is a switch on the frame for the “Manual” mode for applications outside the nodes of suitable cameras.
-By activating this mode with a switch, the diaphragm mechanism is locked.
-In automatic mode diaphragm open by default, and a mechanical drive pin protrudes on the back.
-Depth of field is small, and does not increase much with aperture, however, sharpness from f / 3,5 only increases all the way up to f / 8.
+In modern digital cameras, the aperture is preset by software, the diaphragm is closed electronically immediately before opening shutter.
+This Pentacon 135mm f/2.8 is designed and designed for use with a mechanical iris push mechanism (Auto version).
+Fortunately, there is a switch on the frame to the “Manual” mode for use outside the nodes of suitable cameras.
+By activating this mode with a switch, the diaphragm mechanism is blocked.
+In automatic mode diaphragm by default, it is open, and a mechanical drive pin protrudes on the back.
+Depth of field is small, and does not increase much when stopping down, however, sharpness increases from f / 3,5 up to f / 8.

 The lens has good sharpness and color rendering.
 At an open aperture, there are slight color aberrations in contrasting transitions.
 In LiveView mode, they are purple, and in frames they are yellow or purple tinged.
 Not always and not in all frames.
 Mostly in the presence of strong light.

-Aberrations are stifled without problems in the simplest photo editors.
-The lens has multi-layer coating, but the picture quality drops in backlight or side light.
-Not always so strong that it is impossible to pull the file out of RAW.
-The work is clearly presented below lens in backlight and side light
+Aberrations are crushed without problems in the simplest photo editors.
+This Pentacon 135mm f/2.8 has multilayer coating, but the image quality drops in backlight or side light.
+Not always so much that it's impossible to pull the file out of RAW.
+Below is a visual representation of the work lens in backlight and side light